mplockhart/66days/README.md

 For example, the numerator is the sum of every rating divided by their respective distances.
 The denominator is the sum of one over every distance (https://www.codecademy.com/paths/data-science/tracks/dscp-foundations-of-machine-learning-supervised-learning/modules/dscp-supervised-learning-introduction-to-classification-with-k-nearest-neighbors/lessons/ml-knn-regression/exercises/weighted-regression).
 This was initially calculated by manually generating methods before uasing sklearn.

 The difference with sklearn is that the command now adds `KNeighborsRegressor(n_neighbors = 3, weights = "distance")` when we create the regressor.

+## Day 10 (23/03/2022)[2 years since lockdown started]
+Today is a look at evaluating and improving he models that have been made.
+Methods to do this include, accuracy, precision, recall and F1 score.

+### Accuracy
+The simplest way of reporting the effectiveness of an algorithm is by calculating its accuracy.
+Accuracy is calculated by finding the total number of correctly classified points and dividing by the total number of points.
+This includes `TRUE POSITIVE + TRUE NEGATIVE as the numeator and TOTAL RESULTS` as the denominator.

+### Recall
+Accuracy can be an extremely misleading statistic depending on your data.
+Consider the example of an algorithm that is trying to predict whether or not there will be over 3 feet of snow on the ground tomorrow.
+We can write a pretty accurate classifier right now: always predict False.
+This classifier will be incredibly accurate — there are hardly ever many days with that much snow.
+But this classifier never finds the information we’re actually interested in.

+In this situation, the statistic that would be helpful is recall.
+Recall measures the percentage of relevant items that your classifier found.
+In this example, recall is the number of snow days the algorithm correctly predicted divided by the total number of snow days.
+This is `TRUE POSITIVES over TRUE POSITIVES + FALSE NEGATIVES`.

+Our algorithm that always predicts False might have a very high accuracy, but it never will find any True Positives, so its recall is 0.
+This makes sense; recall should be very low for such an absurd classifier.

+### Precision
+Unfortunately, recall isn’t a perfect statistic either.
+For example, we could create a snow day classifier that always returns True.
+This would have low accuracy, but its recall would be 1 because it would be able to accurately find every snow day.
+But this classifier is just as nonsensical as the one before!
+The statistic that will help demonstrate that this algorithm is flawed is precision.

+In the snow day example, precision is the number of snow days the algorithm correctly predicted divided by the number of times it predicted there would be a snow day.
+This is `TRUE POSITIVES iver TRUE POSITIVES + FALSE POSITIVES`.

+The algorithm that predicts every day is a snow day has recall of 1, but it will have very low precision.
+It correctly predicts every snow day, but there are tons of false positives as well. **Precision and recall are statistics that are on opposite ends of a scale.
+If one goes down, the other will go up.**

+### F1 Score
+It is useful to consider the precision and recall of an algorithm, however, we still don’t have one number that can sufficiently describe how effective our algorithm is.
+This is the job of the F1 score — F1 score is the harmonic mean of precision and recall.
+The harmonic mean of a group of numbers is a way to average them together.
+That is `2 * ((PRECISION * RECALL) / (PRECISION + RECALL))`.

+The F1 score combines both precision and recall into a single statistic.
+We use the harmonic mean rather than the traditional arithmetic mean because we want the F1 score to have a low value when either precision or recall is 0.
+For example, consider a classifier where `recall = 1` and precision = `0.01`.
+We know that there is most likely a problem with this classifier since the precision is so low, and so we want the F1 score to reflect that.
+Using the *arithmetic mean* we would get `(1+ 0.01) / 2 = 0.505` which is too high.
+The *harmonic mean* is `2* (1*0.01) / (1+0.01) = 0.019` which represents this lower precision.

+### Overall
+- Classifying a single point can result in a true positive (truth = 1, guess = 1), a true negative (truth = 0, guess = 0), a false positive (truth = 0, guess = 1), or a false negative (truth = 1, guess = 0).
+- Accuracy measures how many classifications your algorithm got correct out of every classification it made.
+- Recall measures the percentage of the relevant items your classifier was able to successfully find.
+- Precision measures the percentage of items your classifier found that were actually relevant.
+- Precision and recall are tied to each other.
+As one goes up, the other will go down.
+- F1 score is a combination of precision and recall.
+- F1 score will be low if either precision or recall is low.

+### sklearn
+sklearn is able to calculate all of these metrics using `sklearn.metrics` and importing the corresponding required scoring metrics.
+They require a list of the correct labels and guesses.